 JJazzLab expects rhythm files to be in the User Directory for Rhythm Files.

 This directory is defined in the Rhythm panel of the Options/Preferences.
-You can use subdirectories, subdirectories whose name starts with a ‘_’ are not scanned.
+You can use up to 2 levels of subdirectories to organize the rhythms.
+Subdirectories whose name starts with a ‘_’ are not scanned.

 Rhythm files scanning

 Your rhythm/style files are scanned at startup only upon a fresh install, and the rhythm list is saved into a “cache” file.

 This cache file is then used to get the rhythm list upon next startups, which is much faster than the initial scanning -especially if you have many rhythm files.
 If you add or remove rhythm files you need to manually start a rescan in order to update the cache file.
 This can be done in the Rhythms panels of the Options/Preferences (see image above).

 In order to avoid having too many files cluttering the User Directory for Rhythm Files, the recommended way is:

 1. Test the rhythm files

 In the rhythm selection dialog, use the Add Rhythms button to load additional rhythm files for the current session only.
 The files can be anywhere on your hard drive.